 So, you’ve booked an Inspiration Outdoors tour in Tasmania and you’re about to see the state with us… Congratulations!
-I honestly can’t remember how many times I’ve been to Tassie, or how long I’ve spent there, but I love it and keep going back.
-There are loads of things to keep you occupied in Hobart, whatever your interests are.
+I honestly can’t remember how many times I’ve been to Hobart, or how long I’ve spent there, but I love it and keep going back.
+There are loads of things to keep you occupied, whatever your interests are.
 So here is my take on a few ways to get you fired up for your walking tour, or to unwind after….

 1.Kunanyi/Mt Wellington.
 You’re here for a walking tour, right?
 Almost anywhere you go in Hobart, you’ll have Kunanyi – it simply means mountain in the indigenous palawa kani – looking over you.
 Why not get up close and personal with this spectacular 1271 m high mountain and spend a day walking up, down or around it.
 Honestly, there are so many walking options it’s impossible to list them all here.
 But wherever you go, be sure to pack the essentials like your phone, water, snacks and some warm clothes.
 Even a rain jacket as it’s a lot cooler up top.
 Check out https://www.wellingtonpark.org.au/ for more info, but I’ll get you started!
 You can catch the Kunanyi/Mt Wellington Explorer bus from the city there and back, or take the 448 Metro bus to Fern Tree and walk from there.
 The stop is conveniently right outside the Tavern, which just might be a welcome sight at the end of your day walking while you wait for the bus back to the city.
 Be sure to check the timetable as they can be infrequent outside of peak hour.
 Yes, even Hobart has a peak hour!